xylous/grzegorz/README.md

     Secondly, syllable stress marks (`.`, `ˌ`, `ˈ`) are kept.
 You can use the `--ignore-stress` to discard them when generating minimal pairs.

-- `ankideck`, which takes the output file of `createpairs` and creates an Anki deck package (`./grzegorz-anki-deck.apkg`) which you can import from inside Anki
+- `makedeck`, which takes the output file of `generate` and creates an Anki deck package (`./grzegorz-anki-deck.apkg`) which you can import from inside Anki